rk8s-dev/rk8s/project/distribution/README.md

+---

 # Distribution

 A lite implementation of the OCI Distribution Spec in Rust, with added support for user management and authentication.

 ## Configuration

-The registry is configured via command-line arguments or an environment file.
-Using a `.env` file in the project's root directory is the recommended approach, especially for managing sensitive values.
+The registry is configured via environment variables, which can be loaded from a `.env` file or command-line arguments.
+The application intelligently adapts its database connection based on the variables provided.

+### For Local Development (using `cargo run`)

+For local development, the easiest method is to provide a complete `DATABASE_URL` connection string.
+The application will detect and use this variable directly.

-Create a `.env` file with the following content:
+Create a `.env` file in the project's root directory:

 ```dotenv
 # Application Host and Port